Mitt Romney's 2016 anti-Trump speech

 On March 3, 2016, U.S. Republican politician Mitt Romney delivered a major speech for the Hinckley Institute of Politics at the Libby Gardner Hall in the University of Utah.
 In that speech, he denounced Donald Trump, who was then the front-runner in the 2016 Republican Party presidential primaries.
 He urged citizens to use tactical voting in the remaining primaries and caucuses to maximize the chance of denying Trump a delegate majority.

 Romney's speech represented an almost unprecedented attack by a major U.S. party's most recent presidential nominee against the party's current front-runner for the nomination.
 Trump dismissed the comments, criticizing Romney for his losses in the 2008 and 2012 presidential elections and for "working with the establishment."
-Two months after the speech, Trump secured the Republican Party's presidential nomination and subsequently won the general election and became the President of the United States.
+Two months after the speech, Trump secured the Republican Party's presidential nomination and subsequently won the general election to become the president of the United States.

 Background

 Romney was the Republican nominee in the 2012 United States presidential election.
-Romney reportedly sought an endorsement from Trump, who endorsed Romney in February 2012.
-After Romney lost the election to Barack Obama, he decided not to run again for president in 2016.
+After he lost the election to Barack Obama, he decided not to run again for president in 2016.
 Instead, he initially decided to play a sideline role in the election.
-However, he grew frustrated with Trump's campaign platform and his rise in popularity.
+He grew frustrated with Trump's campaign platform and his rise in popularity.
 In January, Romney considered doing an interview to point out Trump's flaws.
 Romney's former campaign advisers told him that such an attack on Trump would likely backfire, and Romney decided against it.
 Romney viewed Trump's apparent failure to disavow former Ku Klux Klan leader David Duke in a CNN interview as the final straw, and decided to speak out.

 Speech

 Announcement

 In a press release issued on March 2, 2016, Mitt Romney announced he would address the "state of the 2016 presidential race".
 The speech, scheduled to be delivered at the University of Utah's Libby Gardner Hall and hosted by the Hinckley Institute of Politics Forum was described by sources with advanced knowledge of its content as a chance to criticize Trump's progress toward the Republican Party's 2016 presidential nomination.
 Romney had initiated a targeted attack against Donald Trump via media interviews and written statements in the days preceding the speech, criticizing Trump for not releasing his tax returns and predicting "bombshells" were hidden in the documents.

-The following morning, on March 3, Romney released excerpts from the planned speech to select media outlets.
+The following morning, on March 3, Romney released excerpts from the planned speech to some media outlets.